 Relating the formulas to the lowest value of the Higgs field, leads to all kinds of relations between the parameters in the electroweak theory and a large number of these have by now been confirmed experimentally (for a pen this leads to the relation that after falling down the pen is always at a right angle relative to its original upright position before falling down).
 This is called the Higgs mechanism.

 As an example of such a relation between parameters (with for convenience the quantities not very accurate and without units) consider the prediction by the Higgs mechanism of the relation between the mass of the charged massive light-particle (Mw) and the mass of the uncharged light-particle (Mz), expressed in the at the time already known strengths of the electromagnetic force (α=0.0073) and the weak force (Gf=0.000012)

 Mw2(1-Mw2/Mz2)=(π/√2 ) α/Gf

-It is now almost certain that the Higgs particle really exists, with a mass equivalent to an energy of approximately 126 GeV.
+It is now almost certain that the Higgs particle really exists, with a mass equivalent to an energy of approximately 126 GeV and decays into other particles in the predicted ratios.
 The existence of the Higgs particle was to be expected because it's hard to imagine that there doesn't exist a Higgs particle while there does exist a Higgs field and a Higgs mechanism giving mass to light-particles according to the (first) formula above.

 THE FOLLWING TEXT IS ONLY FOR READERS INTERESTED IN THE DETAILS